genkernel Command: Tutorial & Examples

 What It Is Used For

-• Building a new kernel when upgrading to a new kernel version.
+• Build and install a new Linux kernel when upgrading to a newer version.

 Why It Is Important